lancedb/lancedb/docs/src/basic.md

 !!! info "Under the hood, LanceDB reads in the Apache Arrow data and persists it to disk using the [Lance format](https://www.github.com/lancedb/lance)."

+!!! info "Automatic vectorization with Embedding API"
+    When working with embedding models, it is recommended to use LanceDB embedding API to automatically vectorize the data and queries in the background.
+See the [quickstart example](#using-embedding-api) or the embedding API [guide](./embeddings/)

 ### Create an empty table

 Sometimes you may not have the data to insert into the table at creation time.